Norway School Trips

 What makes a school trip to Norway unique?
 Students will learn to embrace the wild outdoors learn new skills and enjoy independence like no other trip.
 During their stay at Hardangerfjord they will learn the basics of self-sufficiency by assembling their own breakfasts and pack lunch for the day before they embark on challenging and exciting adventures in nature.

 Raw and rugged, the Hardanger region of Norway features two remarkably contrasting national parks and is an outdoor playground of spectacular beauty.
-Hike to breath-taking waterfalls and colossal glaciers, canoe on the glacier-carved fjord, climb and zip-line through the lust green forest: an incredibly photogenic and highly popular tourist destination.
+Hike to breath-taking waterfalls and colossal glaciers, canoe on the glacier-carved fjord, climb and zip-line through the lush green forest: an incredibly photogenic and highly popular tourist destination.

 As well as extensive leisure time activities, students on a school trip to Norway are able to take advantage of a variety of learning opportunities.
 Norway offers a range of links to geography curriculum, including the chance to study climate change, ecosystems and more, first hand.